Home » Beginning Photography » Copyrights and the Community

 Copyrights and the Community

 Given the choice, I would say that the theft of images is a much more common thing for photographers to experience than the theft of ideas.
-Sometimes people simply aren’t aware that they’re violating your copyright.
-A shocking number of people who create casual blogs and the like don’t realize that just because you see an image online, that doesn’t mean you’re free to use it.
+Sometimes, people simply aren’t aware that they’re violating your copyright.
+A shocking number of people who create casual blogs and the like don’t realize that just because you see an image online doesn’t mean you’re free to use it.
 Other times, people know full well what they’re doing—and they’ll go so far as to edit out watermarks and the like so that the image doesn’t look like it’s been stolen.

 AD